jumpingjoy/watchnationpro/safety-improvements.md

 ## What Precautions or Tips Women Must Take When Having Safety Issues?

-Whether you have a drop sensor or not, you'll find things you can do in order to stop falling in and outside of the home.
+Whether you have a drop sensor or not, you'll find things you can do to stop falling in and outside of the home.

 ### Ways to prevent drops in your home